frichter/ore/README.rst

   --annovar             Use ANNOVAR to specify allele frequencies and
                         functional class ()
   --variant_class
-                        Only variants in these classes will be considered {intronic,intergenic,exonic,UTR5,UTR3,splicing,upstream,ncRNA}
+                        Only variants in these classes will be considered.
+Options:
+                         {intronic,intergenic,exonic,UTR5,UTR3,splicing,upstream,ncRNA}
   --annovar_dir ANNOVAR_DIR
                         Directory of the table_annovar.pl script